ligos/blog.ligos.net/source/_posts/The-Reliability-Of-Optical-Disks.md

 The [45+ year storage requirement for church compliance data](/2021-04-11/Long-Term-Archiving-1-The-Problem.html) made me re-think how my backups would survive in the long term.
 I wasn't comfortable with HDDs surviving that long, nor anything stored in the cloud.
-Tapes are cheap, but their drives are expense and my only experience with them is from 2002.
+Tapes are cheap, but their drives are expensive and my only experience with them is from 2002.
 It was only when I tested these CDs and DVDs that I realised optical was a contender!
 And further research showed that BluRay disks were readily available at a reasonable price.